- Importance of Adding Video Conference

 Further, according to a recent article, Zoom does not offer end-to-end encryption in a technical sense, despite their assertions to the contrary.
 Instead, Zoom concedes: “Currently, it is not possible to enable E2E encryption for Zoom video meetings.
 Zoom video meetings use a combination of TCP and UDP.
 TCP connections are made using TLS and UDP connections are encrypted with AES using a key negotiated over a TLS connection.”
 End-to-end encryption is a system of communication where the only people who can read the messages are the people communicating.
 Notwithstanding the popularity and general ease of use, the security issues presently make Zoom problematic from an ethical and security standpoint for lawyers and law firms.

-1. Multi-Software Approach
+- Multi-Software Approach

 Some law firms might also decide to utilize multiple video conferencing software solutions.
-One could be used for internal video conference within the law firm amongst lawyers and law firm staff.
+One could be used for internal video conferences within the law firm amongst lawyers and law firm staff.
 The other could be used for clients and potential clients.
 A third could be used for court appearances and litigation.
-Apart from the difference in the features the various software offers (which may make them better for internal meetings, meetings with clients/potential clients or litigation), utilizing various software could also help avoid any confusion within the law firm.
+Apart from the difference in the features the various software offers (which may make them better for internal meetings, meetings with clients/potential clients, or litigation), utilizing various software could also help avoid any confusion within the law firm.

 For this reason, the multi-software approach is something many law firms should consider.
 Again, the various features of the video conferencing software can make this a reasonable approach.
 It can also help avoid confusion and protect confidentiality.